-Curious Dutch Words: Uitprinten Posted by Sten on Feb 11, 2021 in Culture, Dutch Language
+Curious Words in Dutch 7: Uitprinten Posted by Sten on Feb 11, 2021 in Culture, Dutch Language

 Have you heard people say “to print out” and thought to yourself, that doesn’t sound right?
 Imagine the strangeness when “print” isn’t even a word native to your language.
 Welcome to the curiosity of the Dutch word “uitprinten”.